Lynn Lowe: Gubernatorial bid

 Lowe received 195,550 votes (36.6 percent) and won six counties: Sebastian (Fort Smith, with 62.5 percent), Crawford (near Fort Smith with 55 percent), Boone (Harrison, with 54.9 percent), Polk (54.4 percent), Van Buren (54.1 percent), and his own Miller (53.6 percent).
 He won 49.8 percent in Franklin, also near Fort Smith and the home base of then U.S. Senator Dale L. Bumpers.
 Clinton prevailed with 338,684 votees (63.4 percent) and won the remaining sixty-nine counties.
 It was the best showing by a GOP nominee for governor since Winthrop Rockefeller's 1970 defeat.
-While Lowe lost to Clinton, Lowe's former congressional rival, outgoing Governor David Pryor, won all seventy-five counties in the U.S. Senate race over the Little Rock Moderate Republican William Thomas "Tom" Kelly, Jr. (1942-2011).
+While Lowe lost to Clinton, Lowe's former congressional rival, outgoing Governor David Pryor, won all seventy-five counties in the U.S. Senate race over the Little Rock Moderate Republican William Thomas "Tom" Kelly Jr. (1942-2011).

 U.S. Representative John Paul Hammerschmidt, the first Arkansas Republican congressman since Reconstruction, was instrumental in helping his friend Lowe to win in Boone County.
 Hammerschmidt had also been party chairman for a time before and again after his congressional service.
 He also preceded Lowe as the party's national committeeman.
 Lowe was a Hammerschmidt donor from 1982 to 1988.
-He also contributed $1,000 to the Arkansas party organization after he left as chairman.
+After stepping down as chairman, he also gave $1,000 to the Arkansas party organization..